bensoltoff/old-bensoltoff.github.io/about/cv/index.md

 1. [**Soltoff, Benjamin C.**, with Zachary Baumann and Kathleen Marchetti.
 2015.
 "What's the Payoff?
 Assessing the Efficacy of Classroom Technologies on Student Attitudes and Grade Outcomes."
 Journal of Political Science Education, 11(3), 249-263.](http://dx.doi.org/10.1080/15512169.2015.1047104)

-## Under Review
+## Working Papers

 * Campaign Contributions and Judicial Decisionmaking: Does Money Buy Access?
-    * Invited to revise and resubmit at *Journal of Law and Courts*
+* Campaign Contributions and Judicial Decisionmaking in Elected and Appointed Judiciaries
 * Do Decisions Follow Dollars?
 Campaign Contributions and State Supreme Court Decisions
-    * Invited to revise and resubmit at *Justice System Journal*
     * Winner, Outstanding Poster, 2014 State Politics and Policy Conference

-## Working Papers

-* Campaign Contributions and Judicial Decisionmaking in Elected and Appointed Judiciaries
 * The Effect of Institutional Procedures on Agenda-Setting in State Courts of Last Resort
 * Sincere and Sophisticated Agenda-Setting in State Courts of Last Resort
 * Supreme Court Behavior Under Mandatory Jurisdiction (with Christopher Zorn)

-## Other Publications

-* [Replace two justices, not one.](http://www.mydaytondailynews.com/news/news/opinion/scholars-look-at-whats-next-for-supreme-court/nqSyp/) *Dayton Daily News*, February 21, 2016.

 ## Conference and Seminar Presentations